 - weakness and fatigue

 The primary source of PFAS on military bases is the use of aqueous film-forming foam, commonly known as AFFF, by military firefighters and trainees to extinguish jet fuel and petroleum fires.
 This fire suppressant, while very effective, is very dangerous, as it contains a high concentration of PFAS.
 Once these chemicals are released into the environment, they persist, since they are also known as forever chemicals.
 Similarly, once they enter the human body via inhalation or ingestion, they cannot be eliminated, being able to lead to life-threatening diseases such as rectal cancer.
-If you are a veteran or a family member of one who was stationed at a contaminated military base and came to struggle with rectal cancer, contact our resourceful legal team to obtain the financial compensation you deserve for your suffering.
+If you are a veteran or a family member of one who was stationed at a contaminated military base and came to struggle with rectal cancer, contact our resourceful legal team to find out whether you are entitled to financial compensation.